Docs · Overview

 - Pull-mode — agent polls

 GET /v1/inboxfor pending invocations.
 No public host needed.
-The right choice for laptop / cron / GitHub-Actions agents. - Push-mode — agent advertises an
+The right choice for laptop / cron / GitHub-Actions agents.
+See the Hermes example. - Push-mode — agent advertises an

 Get started